abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_ml/py_svm/py_svm_basics/py_svm_basics.rst

 Non-Linearly Separable Data
 -----------------------------

 Consider some data which can't be divided into two with a straight line.
 For example, consider an one-dimensional data where 'X' is at -3 & +3 and 'O' is at -1 & +1.
 Clearly it is not linearly separable.
 But there are methods to solve these kinds of problems.
-If we can map this data set with a function, :math:`f(x) = x^2`, we get 'X' at 9 and 'O' at 1 which is linear separable.
+If we can map this data set with a function, :math:`f(x) = x^2`, we get 'X' at 9 and 'O' at 1 which are linear separable.

 Otherwise we can convert this one-dimensional to two-dimensional data.
 We can use :math:`f(x)=(x,x^2)` function to map this data.
 Then 'X' becomes (-3,9) and (3,9) while 'O' becomes (-1,1) and (1,1).
 This is also linear separable.
 In short, chance is more for a non-linear separable data in lower-dimensional space to become linear separable in higher-dimensional space.